jobrien127/python-playground/supervised_learning/README.md

 ## Requirements
 - NumPy
 - Matplotlib (for visualization)
+- PyTorch (for image classification models)
+- torchvision (for image classification models)

 ## Testing
 Each model includes a `__main__` block with example usage and testing code.
 Run any model file directly to see it in action: